developertown/mixpanelable/README.md

 })
 ````

 The event will be tied to the record's type (i.e. class name) and id.
+This is *important* if you want to create funnels that can't be tied back to a user (see examples below).
+Get creative!

 Examples
 --------